neogermi/react-weather-icons/README.md

 # React Weather icons :partly_sunny:
 > Weather icons meant for use with the OpenWeatherMap, Yahoo and DarkSky API.
+>Currently setting up on npm, please do not download!

 Note: Includes font icons from the [weather icons](http://weathericons.io) set.